johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="files" title="karma.conf.js">
 </code-example>

-Since the HTML templates of Angular components will be loaded as well, you must help Karma out a bit so that it can route them to the right paths:
+Since the HTML templates of Bangular components will be loaded as well, you must help Karma out a bit so that it can route them to the right paths:

 <code-example path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="html" title="karma.conf.js">
 </code-example>

-The unit test files themselves also need to be switched to Angular when their production counterparts are switched.
+The unit test files themselves also need to be switched to Bangular when their production counterparts are switched.
 The specs for the checkmark pipe are probably the most straightforward, as the pipe has no dependencies: